mobxjs/mobx/docs/computeds.md

 #### Built-in comparers

-MobX provides four built-in `comparer` methods which should cover most needs of the `equals` option of `computed`.
-They can be used for `reaction` as well.
+MobX provides four built-in `comparer` methods which should cover most needs of the `equals` option of `computed`:

 -   `comparer.identity` uses the identity (`===`) operator to determine if two values are the same.
 -   `comparer.default` is the same as `comparer.identity`, but also considers `NaN` to be equal to `NaN`.
 -   `comparer.structural` performs deep structural comparison to determine if two values are the same.
 -   `comparer.shallow` performs shallow structural comparison to determine if two values are the same.

 You can import `comparer` from `mobx` to access these methods.
+They can be used for `reaction` as well.

 ### `requiresReaction`